BytemarkHosting/pi-init2/README.md

 Getting started with the Pi
 -------------
+- Configure your computer to access the Rover network:
+	- Go to your network settings for the interface you wish to use (ethernet/wifi)
+	- Change your Configure IPv4: Manually
+	- Change your IP Address: 10.0.0.X (see the [CS Comms System](https://docs.google.com/spreadsheets/d/1pqduUwYa1_sWiObJDrvCCz4Al3pl588ytE4u-Dwa6Pw/edit?usp=sharing) document for what X to use)
+	- Change your Subnet Mask: 255.255.255.0
+	- Leave the Router blank
+	- After disconnecting from the Rover network remeber to return those settings to what they orignially were, otherwise your internet on that interface won't work
+- Ssh into the pi using `ssh pi@10.0.0.10` from your computer
 - Type `rw` to enter read-write mode.
 Confirm that the terminal prompt ends with `(rw)` instead of `(ro)`
+- Use `sudo date -s "11/26/2018 03:38"` to update the current datetime (replace with current time).
+This is to prevent the Pi from thinking the certificates used to download the packages are from the future.
 - Run `sudo ./install_packages.sh` to install packages

 What this repo does